preciofishbone/OmniaDocsG2/blocks/media/index.rst

 Media
 ===========================================

-Use the Media block to add an image anywhere on a page.
-There are no actual settings for the block.
+Use the Media block to add an image or a video anywhere on a page.

 To add the image, click "ADD IMAGE".